-Shelley Morhaim, Vice President
+Shelley Morhaim, Former Vice President

 Shelley is a longtime environmental activist, writer, and filmmaker.
 Her award-winning documentary “The Next Industrial Revolution” examines the principle that human design should follow the rules of nature.
 Having participated in green burials of friends and family, Shelley is committed to making it an option for people throughout Maryland.
 She also serves as Chair of the Maryland State Arts Council.

 Robin retired after 17 years with the University of MD Extension as their Master Gardener Advanced Training Coordinator.
 Before that she co- owned a graphic design business in Towson.
 Robin would love to eventually return to the earth naturally: for her physical body to nurture and be part of the cycle of life – without chemicals – simply and easily.

 Ann Phillips, Treasurer

 Ann is a retired social worker and a former director of hospice volunteers.
 She has been helping people work through end-of-life issues for many years.
 Being a long-time environmentalist, Ann was naturally attracted to the green burial movement and, in addition to her work with GBAM, is currently committed to making green burials an option at BeeTree Preserve cemetery.

 Karin Weiss, formerly known as Karin Brown.
 Karin is a retired planner who worked for Baltimore County government in various planning related capacities (legislative writer, community planner and historic preservation).
 She has a lifelong love for nature and would like to be buried in a natural setting – ideally under a tree, near a rambling brook.
 Karin believes strongly that green burial opportunities should be made available in the greater Baltimore area.